 - Fact Gatherer.
 The Attorney will ensure that you, your spouse’s Collaborative Attorney, and any other team members have sufficient information to allow everyone to make informed decisions.
 This includes gathering current account statements for any bank or retirement accounts, working with appraisers to gather information about the value of your assets, gathering employment and income information, or gathering documented communication that may be relevant to an issue in your particular case.
 The Attorney will help you identify which facts and information will be relevant and assist you in locating the necessary documentation.

 - Your Collaborative Attorney is your key team member and will act as your agent and right-hand man in negotiations with your spouse.
 The Attorney will help prepare you to confidently present your proposals to your spouse during joint sessions and will discuss various strategies with you when entering negotiations so you know what you should reasonably request and how to effectively do so.

 - Document Drafter.
 After you and your spouse have reached a global resolution of all issues, in order to obtain the divorce, you must prepare a joint petition and present it along with your agreement to the Court for approval.
 The Attorney will prepare these legal documents for the parties’ signatures, and then file them with the Court.
 The Attorney may also assist after the divorce decree is entered to prepare any necessary deeds or documentation to transfer retirement assets.

 If you think the Collaborative process might be right for you and have questions about how our Collaborative Attorney can assist you, give us a call.
 We can help.
-Contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Foss today either online or by calling 701-235-8000 or 877-235-8002.
+Contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Attorneys today either online or by calling 701-235-8000 or 877-235-8002.